carlos2742/musalasoft-gateway-task/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.4.

-## Initialize de app
+## Initialize the app

-- To initialize clone or download the app.
+- To start clone or download the app.
 - Run `npm install`.

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.

-## Build
+## Production Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.